 John Calipari buyout would set record.
 What to know about his Kentucky basketball contract

-LEXINGTON — After suffering another NCAA Tournament loss to a mid-major school with a double-digit seed, Kentucky coach John Calipari's future with the program is uncertain.
+After suffering another NCAA men's tournament loss to a mid-major school with a double-digit seed, Kentucky coach John Calipari's future with the program is uncertain.
 Since UK's season-ending, 80-76 defeat to Oakland — a 14-seed from the Horizon League — athletics director Mitch Barnhart has not issued any clarity on Calipari's status.

-Still, there are many in the Wildcats' fervent fan base ready to cut ties with Calipari, who wrapped up his 15th season on the job.
-The loss marked the third straight March Madness appearance for Kentucky that ended in the opening weekend, following a first-round loss to 15-seed Saint Peter's in 2022 and a second-round setback to Kansas State last season.
+Still, there are many in Kentucky's fervent fan base ready to cut ties with Calipari, who wrapped up his 15th season on the job.
+The loss marked the third consecutive March Madness appearance for the Wildcats that ended in the opening weekend, following a first-round loss to 15-seed Saint Peter's in 2022 and a second-round setback to Kansas State last season.

-If UK wants to get rid of Calipari, it will have to pony up: His buyout would be a record-setting sum for a men's basketball coach.
+If Kentucky wants to get rid of Calipari, it will have to pony up: His buyout would be a record-setting sum for a men's basketball coach.

-With varying numbers floating around regarding Calipari's contract — especially his buyout — here's a breakdown of the need-to-know figures of Kentucky's longtime coach:
+With varying numbers being reported regarding Calipari's contract — especially his buyout — here's a breakdown of the need-to-know figures of Kentucky's longtime coach:

 What would Kentucky owe John Calipari if it fires him without cause?